thanggithubrmit/COSC2767-RMIT-Store/README.md

     <img src="setup_screenshots/successful_seed_terminal.png" width=900>
 </p>

+> **Disclaimer:** The product data (including names, descriptions, and images) is generated using the [`@faker-js/faker`](https://fakerjs.dev/) library for demonstration purposes only.
+It does not represent real products from the actual RMIT Store.

 [Optional] You can use MongoDB Compass to explore the database data by connecting to it using the MongoDB URI.
 When connecting to a local MongoDB database, the default URI is `mongodb://localhost:27017`.

 <p align="center">